frankiesanjana/bake-it-better/README.md

 - Thank you to my mentor Akshat Garg for project guidance and review.
 - Thanks to my fellow students for support, advice and encouragement via Slack.
 - Thanks to Ed Stanley for providing user feedback during development.
+- Thank you to Jenna Fields and Josh Stanley for testing the website on different devices.